win7user10/Laraue.Apps.Docs/src/Laraue.Apps.Docs.ApiHost/docs/projects/crawler.md

 | Github        | [Laraue.Crawling](https://github.com/win7user10/Laraue.Crawling)          |

 ## What is the crawling
 Crawling, also known as web scraping, is the automated process of systematically browsing the internet to extract data from websites.
 It involves a program, called a crawler or spider, following links and downloading content from pages.
 This extracted data can then be analyzed, stored, or used for various purposes like market research or price comparison.

 ## Initial implementation vision
-There were two ideas how to implement the crawling program
+There were two ideas on how to implement the crawling program

 #### Application implementation
-It is the user-friendly way to allow non-programmatic users to work with software.
-Should have an interface where user can make the sequence of blocks to make a crawling schema.
+This is the user-friendly way to allow non-programmatic users to work with software.
+It should have an interface where users can create a sequence of blocks to make a crawling schema.

 Pros
-1. **User-friendly:** easy to start for user without programming knowledge
+1. **User-friendly:** easy to start for users without programming knowledge
-2. **Easier to promote:** when the interface is ready, it is straightforward to make GIFs and videos with it, make tutorials, etc.
+2. **Easier to promote:** when the interface is ready, it is straightforward to make GIFs and videos with it, create tutorials, etc.

 Cons
-1. **Hard implementation:** to make an interface means not only to make a frontend (which is definitely hard), but to make an additional architecture that will transform human-like view to programming code.
-Any edit on Backend can lead to edits on this layer and on Frontend.
-It seems like this part can be added in the future, when Backend will be stable.
+1. **Hard implementation:** tto make an interface means not only to create a frontend (which is definitely hard), but also to create an additional architecture that will transform a human-like view into programming code.
+Any edit on the backend can lead to edits on this layer and on the frontend.
+It seems like this part can be added in the future, when the backend will be stable.
-2. **Limitations:** not all that can be described on the NP-full Programming language can be described with interface.
+2. **Limitations:** not everything that can be described in the NP-full programming language can be described with an interface.
 I even think almost nothing (but it can be enough for most common cases).
-As soon as the first target was to make something that can grab data in any situation the limit sounds bad.
+As soon as the first target was to make something that can grab data in any situation, the limitation sounds bad.

 #### Library implementation
 The programmer-friendly way to work with software.
-It Will be written in the specific language that only for users that use that language.
+It will be written in the specific language that only users that use that language can work with.

 Pros
-1. **Flexible:** when the library follows software principals, it can allow user to make almost all he wants
+1. **Flexible:** when the library follows software principles, it can allow users to do almost everything they want
 2. **Less development time:** the product can be made on the clear C#
-3. **Cheaper support:** no need to have Database or Domain to share development results
+3. **Cheaper support:** no need to have a database or domain to share development results
-4. **Can be self-hosted:** MIT License allows using the library for any purposes
+4. **Can be self-hosted:** the MIT License allows using the library for any purposes

 Cons
-1. **Limited audience:** sharply reduces possible users to the C# programmers
+1. **Limited audience:** sharply reduces possible users to C# programmers
 2. **Harder to start:** it is required to download the repo and write a batch of code to get a working example

 ## The main problems tried to be solved
 1. **Decrease the amount of routine work:** the typical crawler writing is not hard but takes a lot of time for the engineer.
 2. **Simplify support:** sometimes requested resources change their structure, and it leads to code rewriting.
 Fast-developed crawlers often have a bad architecture, and it's easier to rewrite them fully than make the changes.
-3. **Better testability:** strongly typed library should show type errors as soon as possible, and the models defined properties can be tested as usual C# classes.
+3. **Better testability:** a strongly typed library should show type errors as soon as possible, and the models defined properties can be tested as usual C# classes.

 ## How to use the library
 1. Users should choose the type of crawling schema builder.
-The chosen class defines what actions will be available for node.
+The chosen class defines what actions will be available for nodes.
 Inbuilt builders are made for
 [Static html](https://github.com/win7user10/Laraue.Crawling/blob/master/src/Laraue.Crawling.Static.AngleSharp/AngleSharpSchemaBuilder.cs),
 [Dynamic html](https://github.com/win7user10/Laraue.Crawling/blob/master/src/Laraue.Crawling.Dynamic.PuppeterSharp/PuppeterSharpSchemaBuilder.cs)
 or even [Static xml](https://github.com/win7user10/Laraue.Crawling/blob/master/src/Laraue.Crawling.Static.Xml/XmlSchemaBuilder.cs).
 Actually, an implementation almost for any tree structure can be added; the user needs to implement the parser class, like [that](https://github.com/win7user10/Laraue.Crawling/blob/master/src/Laraue.Crawling.Static.Xml/XmlParser.cs) for the required node type and a batch of related classes to define node methods.
-2. Then the user builds schema as on these examples for [static html](https://github.com/win7user10/Laraue.Crawling/blob/master/tests/Laraue.Crawling.Static.Tests/AngleSharpParserTests.cs#L16) and [dynamic html](https://github.com/win7user10/Laraue.Crawling/blob/master/tests/Laraue.Crawling.Dynamic.Tests/PuppeterSharpParserTests.cs)
+2. Then the user builds schema as shown in these examples for [static html](https://github.com/win7user10/Laraue.Crawling/blob/master/tests/Laraue.Crawling.Static.Tests/AngleSharpParserTests.cs#L16) and [dynamic html](https://github.com/win7user10/Laraue.Crawling/blob/master/tests/Laraue.Crawling.Dynamic.Tests/PuppeterSharpParserTests.cs)
 3. The schema can be run via parser class for the specified schema: [static html](https://github.com/win7user10/Laraue.Crawling/blob/master/tests/Laraue.Crawling.Dynamic.Tests/PuppeterSharpParserTests.cs) or
 [dynamic html](https://github.com/win7user10/Laraue.Crawling/blob/master/tests/Laraue.Crawling.Dynamic.Tests/PuppeterSharpParserTests.cs#L100).